CorentinTh/pld-comp/README.md

 * Marc Meillac
 * Balthazar Frolin

-We mostly works with pair programming doing iterative works and building our compiler step by step
+We mostly works with pair/group programming doing iterative works and building our compiler step by step

 ## User Manuel